hiperwalk/hiperwalk/docs/tutorial/quantum_walk_models.rst

 ...
 [1, 3])
 array([0.5, 0.5, 0.5, 0.5, 0. , 0. , 0. , 0. , 0. , 0. , 0. ])

-Simulating
+Simulation of Propagation
 ----------

-Once a quantum walk is created, a valid evolution operator is associated with it.
+Once a quantum walk is defined, it is linked to an appropriate evolution operator.
-The user may change the evolution operator upon the quantum walk creation or afterwards.
-After defining the evolution operator, the user invokes the simulation process, determining which intermediate states are of interest.
+The user has the flexibility to modify this operator either during the quantum walk's creation or at any time afterward.
+Once the evolution operator is set, the user triggers the simulation process, deciding which intermediate states are of particular interest.

 Configuring the evolution operator
 ``````````````````````````````````
-To configure the evolution operator,
+To set up the evolution operator, users should refer to
-check the :meth:`hiperwalk.QuantumWalk.set_evolution` method.
+the :meth:`hiperwalk.QuantumWalk.set_evolution` method.
-This method parameters are model-dependent.
+Note that the parameters for this method depend on the model being used.

-Regardless of the method,
+Regardless of the method employed, :meth:`hiperwalk.QuantumWalk.set_evolution`
-:meth:`hiperwalk.QuantumWalk.set_evolution` is invoked upon the
+is invoked when the quantum walk is instantiated.
+Consequently, the
-Quantum Walk instantiation.
-Hence, the constructors accept any parameter valid for ``set_evolution``.
+constructors accept any parameter that is valid for the ``set_evolution`` method.
-To illustrate this,
-let us analyze the explicit evolution operator of two Coined Walks
+To illustrate this point, let us examine the explicit evolution operator
-(which can be obtained by :meth:`hiperwalk.QuantumWalk.get_evolution`).
+of two coined walks, which can be derived using
+the :meth:`hiperwalk.QuantumWalk.get_evolution` method from the QuantumWalk class.

 >>> U = coined.get_evolution()
 >>> coined.set_evolution(shift='flipflop', coin='grover')